petergardfjall/garminexport/README.md

 will also be prompted for an MFA code if your account has multi-factor authentication enabled).
-This information is handed over to the [garth](https://github.com/matin/garth) library which executes the same authentication flow of the Garmin Connect Android app to exchange your user credentials for an [OAuth2](https://oauth.net/2/) token which is used to sign subsequent API requests.
+This information is handed over to the [garth](https://github.com/matin/garth) library which executes the same authentication flow as the Garmin Connect Android app to exchange your user credentials for an [OAuth2](https://oauth.net/2/) token which is used to sign subsequent API requests.